olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

 ## Let’s talk

-If you need to drive adoption of sensitive digital health products, I can help you design trust-building flows that exceed typical sign-up benchmarks.
+If you need to drive adoption of digital health products, I can help you design trust-building flows.